 - He's often seen wandering outside of his temple absolutely hammered and generally making a fool of himself.
 Despite this, he vehemently denies that he's an alcoholic, earning him the ire of recovering alcoholics Christie and Blonnie Pluckett.

-- Given his business in selling quality marijuana, Randy has gained the approval of stoners such as Jay and Silent Bob, as well as Snoop Dog, all of whom openly endorsed Tegrity Farms' weed on more than one occasion.
+- Given his business in selling quality marijuana, Randy has gained the approval of stoners such as Jay and Silent Bob, as well as Snoop Dog, all of whom openly endorsed Tegridy Farms' weed on more than one occasion.

-- Since he expanded Tegrity Farms into the cocaine market, Randy found himself a foe in Walter White.
+- Since he expanded Tegridy Farms into the cocaine market, Randy found himself a foe in Walter White.
 On top of being business rivals, Walter is absolutely insulted that a destructive idiot like Randy made it big in the drug industry, insisting that he only got as far as he did because of dumb luck and how stupid the people that populate his world are.
 Randy, meanwhile, has no idea why someone in the drug dealing business is so stressed out.
 That said, he tries to keep his distance, because even Randy thinks Walter is pretty fucked up.

 - Because of his tendency to get into drunken fights with fans of rival teams, Randy is forbidden from attending any sports sporting events held in the House of Sports.
-On a similar note, he's banned from the House of Magic after he showed off his "cock magic" to its residents.
+On a similar note, he's banned from the House of Magic and Sorcery after he showed off his "cock magic" to its residents.

 - Spider-Man wants nothing to do with Randy after he accidentally flooded a Broadway theater whilst donning the Spider-Man costume.

 - Ever since he viciously murdered his version of Winnie the Pooh, Randy earned the scorn of every good Disney deity in the Pantheon.
 Hell, even a few of the Disney villains were disgusted by Randy.
-Despite Randy's insistence that the Chinese government was to blame, since he only did it to get in their good graces for the sake of Tegrity Farms, he's forbidden from stepping within a 10 mile radius of Pooh or any other resident of 100 Acre Woods.
+Despite Randy's insistence that the Chinese government was to blame, since he only did it to get in their good graces for the sake of Tegridy Farms, he's forbidden from stepping within a 10 mile radius of Pooh or any other resident of 100 Acre Woods.

 - Tired of all of the dirty looks he was getting from Disney deities, Randy took his grievances to Mickey Mouse, expecting him to take his side.
 Unfortunately for him, not only was Mickey not the Corrupt Corporate Executive that his South Park counterpart was, but was even scarier when it came to his friends; having left Randy a bleeding, sobbing mess.